rogerchamberlain/rogerchamberlain.github.io/modules/06/assignment.md

 We chose to design a protocol that centers around the sending of individual **messages**.
 Each message we send will have a 1 byte **header** and a variable length **payload**.
 The header is basically used for book-keeping and the payload is the actual information being sent.

-In our case, the payload will send a **key-value pair**: a **key** indicating the meaning of our value (is it a temperature or a string?, etc.) and a **value** for that key.
-A value might be a raw temperature reading, a filtered temperature reading, a potentiometer reading, a timestamp, an error message, etc.
+In our case, the payload will send a **key-value pair**: a **key** indicating the meaning of our value (is it a distance measure or a string?, etc.) and a **value** for that key.
+A value might be a raw reading (e.g., time for a distance measurement, a processed distance value, a potentiometer reading, a timestamp, an error message, etc.

 *Note*: In this assignment, we are using the terminology **key-value pair**; however, another nomenclature that is also very common is to call them **tag-value pair**.
 Don't be surprized if you see these terms used for essentially the same purpose.